Clinical Medical Assistant

 Skills You Will Learn

 The Clinical Medical Assistant Program offered by U.S Colleges is a short-term 16-week course that prepares students for things they will encounter in an entry-level medical assistant position.
-The CMA Program teaches students basic medical terminology, how to take patient vital signs, how to use an EKG machine, how to handle blood tubes, how to use a stethoscope, how to use medical instruments, and much more.
+The Clinical Medical Assistant Program teaches students basic medical terminology, how to take patient vital signs, how to use an EKG machine, how to handle blood tubes, how to use a stethoscope, how to use medical instruments, and much more.

-Upon completion of the Program and earning your certificate, you will feel confident in your ability to succeed in a clinical medical assistant position, as our Program will provide you with a solid foundation in the medical assisting field.
+Upon completion of the Program and earning your certificate, you will feel confident in your ability to succeed in a clinical medical assistant position, as our Program will provide you with a solid foundation in the clinical medical assisting field.

-Our instructors are not only experienced, but they’ve worked in the medical assistant field, allowing them to pass down what they’ve learned from the field to you.
+Our instructors are not only experienced, but they’ve worked in the clinical medical assistant field, allowing them to pass down what they’ve learned from the field to you.

-Before completing the Program, you will be required to complete an 80-hour externship with an approved local employer, providing you with real-world experience of what it’s like to work as a medical assistant.
+Before completing the Program, you will be required to complete an 80-hour externship with an approved local employer, providing you with real-world experience of what it’s like to work as a clinical medical assistant.
 This invaluable experience will also look great on your resume, showing potential employers that you have some experience in the field, and making you more marketable in a very competitive job market.

 The Clinical Medical Assistant Program will teach you through a variety of platforms that include: